My Role

 Website dashboard, used as the basis for how the mobile app would look.

-Empty States - With a main focus on scholarships everything was geared towards finding a scholarship.
-I used AI tools to help with the creation of these empty state graphics.
+With a main focus on scholarships everything was geared towards finding a scholarship.

 App splash from iOS store